My Emily Dickinson

 Recently she was an Artist in Residence at the Isabella Stewart Gardner Museum in Boston.
 In October, 2013 her word collages were exhibited at the Yale Union in Portland, Oregon, and in the Whitney Biennial Spring, 2014.

-Tom Tit Tot (the word collages which amount to a series poem) with art work by R.H.
+A limited press edition of Tom Tit Tot (the word collages which amount to a series poem) with art work by R.H.
 Quaytman has just been published by MoMA in New York, and Spontaneous Particulars: The Telepathy of Archives, (2014) published by Christine Burgin and New Directions.

 In 2017, The Poetry Society of America has awarded Susan Howe the Frost Medal, the organization’s highest award, presented annually for distinguished lifetime achievement in poetry.